 - 1. To attend school daily and to be granted the opportunity to receive a good education. - 2.
-To be made aware of school rules and policies and to always be treated in a manner consistent with these policies in all disciplinary matters. - 3.
-To have the opportunity to present your version of the facts and circumstances in all disciplinary matters. - 4.
+To be made aware of school rules and policies and 2.
+To be familiar with the Code of Conduct, obey the to always be treated in a manner consistent with these policies in all disciplinary matters. - 3.
+To have the opportunity to present your version of 3.
+To be truthful and respectful when responding to the facts and circumstances in all disciplinary matters. - 4.
 To take part in all school activities on an equal basis regardless of race, sex, religion, national origin, or disability. - 5.
 To be safe in the school environment. - 6.
 To dress according to personal taste. - 7.
 To attend school in a facility that is clean, safe, and functional. - 8.
 To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, or religious practice, sex, gender/gender identity, sexual orientation, or disability by employees or students on school property or at school-sponsored events, functions or activities.